Skip to content Skip to Chat

 Because of its inability to adapt to change, the waterfall method works best for projects that have a single timeline and are well defined from the start—which is why this methodology is most used in manufacturing and construction.

-Scrum is actually part of the agile process.
+Scrum is a framework that operates within the Agile methodology.
 It’s considered less of a traditional project management methodology and more of a framework for product and software development—although it can be beneficial to any team working toward a common goal.

 For this process to work effectively, a scrum team needs three specific roles: